ilastik/ilastik.github.io/documentation/pixelclassification/pixelclassification.md

 The pixel classification workflow can classify the pixels of an image given user annotations.
 The classification of the image pixels can be used to segment the image into different objects, such as for example individual cells.
-The workflow is especially suited if the objects of interests are visually (brightness, color, texture) distinct from their sorrounding.
+The workflow is especially suited if the objects of interests are visually (brightness, color, texture) distinct from their surrounding.
 The algorithm is applicable for a wide range of segmentation problems that fulfill these properties.

 A typical cell segmentation use case is depicted below.